Tulip Shop Tavern: Description

 The restaurant and bar Tulip Shop Tavern (TST) operates on Killingsworth Street, in the north Portland part of the Humboldt neighborhood, and has a back patio.
 Portland Monthly has described TST as "ostensibly a rough-and-tumble, dive-y 'tavern,' but really a world built atop thousands of scrupulously attended details".
+The interior has a blacklight mural.
 Bon Appétit said of the clientele: "Most everyone here looks like they might play in a metal band or work part-time at a bike shop."
-The menu includes burgers, pork schnitzel, pickle-brined fried chicken, and Alaskan cod sandwiches, all using Dos Hermanos milk buns.
-TST also has beer-battered onion rings and French fries served with sauces made in-house including curry ketchup and Alabama white barbecue.
-Specials have included cheeses and chicken sandwiches.
-Drink options include beer and cocktails such as an Aperol spritz slush, banana daiquiris, Blue Hawaiians, margaritas, and vodka lemonades.
+The restaurant also has a neon sign and its logo includes a flower.